 - Additional cover if you work from home.

-The average cost of a buildings insurance policy is £258 per year while home contents insurance works out at an average of £127.
+The average cost of a buildings insurance policy in 2022 is £258 per year while home contents insurance works out at an average of £127.
 It can be significantly cheaper to purchase both types from the same insurance provider as a joint policy costs, on average, £307 per year.

 Other variables which play a role when your insurer is calculating the price of your policy are:

 - The value of your possessions.